kyma-incubator/compass/docs/storage/s3/README.md

 The following section describes a comparison between cloud-storage offerings, regarding the cross-region replication.
 All providers listed below have similiar offering, except the GCP, which has multi-region within only the same continent.

+We would like to create multiple replicas in different regions.
+For example, in the same time we would like to have three replicas in the following regions: Asia, Europe and USA.

 ### Google Cloud Platform

 We can create multi-regional GCS buckets, but this functionality is limited to the following options: